-Most batteries will run on alkaline or rechargeable batteries.
+Most flashlights will run on alkaline or rechargeable batteries.
 While rechargeable flashlights cost a bit more, their run time and fast charging will pay off in the long run.
-It's also important to consider having a few different size flashlights on hand, in various rooms, in case of emergencies.
+It's also important to consider having a few different sized flashlights on hand in various rooms, in case of emergencies.

 A high-quality utility knife does everything from opening heavily taped bags and boxes to cutting away carpet edges to scraping away resin or paint that may keep a window stuck.

-For projects like craft projects and electrical repairs, wire cutters, or wire strippers, are essential.
+For projects dealing with crafts and electrical repairs, wire cutters, or wire strippers, are essential.
 From lightweight styles to stripper and cutter combinations, this tool is meant to cut aluminum, copper, brass, iron and steel when needed.
 For comfort, look for a pair that features a cushioned grip.

-This handheld tool finds any nails or screws placed in the wall, making it easier to get the project right the first time when hanging shelves, pictures and more.
-Easy to use, stud finders are available in affordable magnetic options or more professionally used models that use technology to scan the wall.
+This handheld tool finds studs in the wall, so you can find the right place to hang shelves, pictures and more.
+Easy to use, stud finders are available in affordable magnetic options or more advanced models that use technology to scan the wall.

-When it comes to power tols, sanders are a key part of many painting projects, so investing in a good handheld sander will help you save time and create smoother surfaces for sealing and painting.
-While you shouldn't use handheld sanders for larger jobs, like flooring projects, a handheld style will help you smooth fences, furniture and complete smaller household tasks.
-There are also variety of power tools accessories for items like sanders, drills and saws that you may consider investing in for future projects.
+When it comes to power tools, sanders are a key part of many painting projects.
+Investing in a good handheld sander will help you save time and create smoother surfaces for sealing and painting.
+While you shouldn't use handheld sanders for larger jobs, like flooring projects, a handheld model will help you smooth fences, furniture and complete smaller household tasks.
+There are also a variety of power tools accessories for items like sanders, drills and saws that you may consider investing in for future projects.

 One of the more common power tools every homeowner should have, the cordless drill will likely be one of the most used tools in your collection.
 The convenience of wireless electric power makes quick work of lots of small projects.
 Invest in both a good-quality drill and good-quality drill bit sets.

-Many overlook the necessity of having a tool box to organize their tools.
+Don't overlook the necessity of having a toolbox to organize your tools.
 Without this central repository, even the best tools end up scattered inside random drawers, garage shelves, basements or other parts unknown.
 Start with a relatively modest and inexpensive tool box, then buy larger, sturdier ones as your tool collection grows.
 You can also use tool bags with lots of pockets and compartments to keep things in order.
 Consider storing other essentials such as glues, solvents, painter's tape, putty knife and a painter's key in your toolbox.

 Ideal for holding work in place, clamps or vises can be used for woodworking projects such as building furniture or electrical projects like welding.
 Available in screw clamp, angle, bar, locking and more, clamps are relatively affordable and a great idea for the at-home carpenter.

 While the most common use of a plunger is to fix a clogged toilet, they are also essential to have on hand in case of any home flooding, like a basement or bathroom issue.
-Often an overlooked item when it comes time to stock up your tool box or garage, plungers are a must-have for any homeowner.
+Often an overlooked item when it comes time to stock up on tools, plungers are a must-have for any homeowner.

 A convenient and safe way to power electric devices, extension cords are ideal for jobs that require distance.
 With a plug on one end and a socket on the other end, extension cords are available in a variety of lengths and sizes.
-Always take care when using extension cords and be sure to select that right option based on job size, wire gauge and length.
+Always take care when using extension cords.
+Be sure to select the right option based on job size, wire gauge and length.

-There is a difference between indoor and outdoor extension cords, and one size is not fits all.
+There is a difference between indoor and outdoor extension cords, and one size does not fit all.